Error404-linux/SimpleDay/README.md

 `n` | This represents a number by count. `n = 1`, `nn = 2`, etc. This sets a number into the cell.
 `[ or ]` | This changes the cell by one, no matter what.
 Can be used to create variables.
 `\` | Backslashes can be chained up to 3.
 1 `\` prints the current cell, 2 of these `\` make a space and 3 make a newline.
-`.` | This converts a number to a letter starting at 96, and yes, if you use a negative number, it will lower it by that number.
+`.` | This converts a number to a letter starting at a and yes, if you use a negative number, it will lower it by that number.
 `;` | The semicolon asks for an input, so please give it one, else it will hate you...
 `$` | This sign makes a comment.
 Why `$` instead of `#`? yes.
 `_` | This converts a number represented by n negative, or a character represented by / captial.
 Examples, `_n = -1`, `_/ = A`.